VulcanJS/vulcan-docs/source/events.md

 title: Analytics & Event Tracking
 ---

 Vulcan provides an API to add support for multiple analytics and event tracking providers.

 ## Automated Analytics

 The following events will happen automatically for every analytics provider (assuming they are supported):

-- `init`: initialize the provider's code snippet.
+* `init` (client only): initialize the provider's code snippet.
-- `identify`: identify the current user, if they exists.
+* `identify` (client/server): identify the current user, if they exists.
-- `page`: track any page changes.
+* `page` (client only): track any page changes.

 ## Manual Event Tracking